-I don’t have children, and Tracy’s daughter is a bit outside the age-range for this one, but Friday morning I became aware of a million ‘moms’ hating on Disney and GLAAD asking us to step up and support them for a kid’s show with two-moms.
+I don’t have children, and Tracy’s kid is a bit outside the age range for this one, but Friday morning I became aware of a million ‘moms’ hating on Disney and GLAAD asking us to step up and support them for a kid’s show with two-moms.

 Two Moms Are Normal